yixin26/SVR-SP/README.md

 ## Neural Implicit 3D Shapes from Single Images with Spatial Patterns

-This repository provides PyTorch implementation of our paper:
+This repository provides PyTorch implementation of the work:

 [Neural Implicit 3D Shapes from Single Images with Spatial Patterns](https://arxiv.org/pdf/2106.03087.pdf)